Workit Health, Inc. HIPAA Notice

 This Notice will tell you about the ways in which we may use and disclose medical information about you.
 It also describes your rights and certain obligations that we have regarding the use and disclosure of your medical information.

-Workit Health, Inc. (“Workit Health” or the “Company”) provides you with health care by working with nurses, health coaches, and other health care providers.
-By law, Workit Health is required by law to maintain the privacy of your health information, give you notice of our privacy practices with respect to your medical information, and follow the terms of this Notice.
-This Notice applies to all of the records generated and maintained by any health care provider who provides services to you at or on behalf of Workit Health (including our health coaches), our organization, and our employees, contractors, and volunteers, all of whom may need to share your medical information as necessary in order to carry out your treatment, obtain payment for the services provided to you or operate our business.
+Workit Health, Inc. (“Workit Health” or the “Company”) provides you with healthcare by working with nurses, health coaches, and other healthcare providers.
+By law, Workit Health is required to maintain the privacy of your health information, give you notice of our privacy practices with respect to your medical information, and follow the terms of this Notice.
+This Notice applies to all of the records generated and maintained by any healthcare provider who provides services to you at or on behalf of Workit Health, our organization, and our employees, contractors, and volunteers, all of whom may need to share your medical information as necessary in order to carry out your treatment, obtain payment for the services provided to you, or operate our business.

-We are committed to maintain your privacy.
+We are committed to maintaining your privacy.
 If you have any questions about this Notice, please see our contact information on the last page of this Notice.

 HOW WE MAY USE AND DISCLOSE MEDICAL INFORMATION ABOUT YOU: The following categories describe different ways that we may use and disclose your medical information.
 These are examples and, therefore, not every permitted use and disclosure is listed.

 Disclosure at your request.
 We may disclose information when requested by you.
 This disclosure at your request may require written authorization by you.